 - Sugar – coconut or organic pure cane

-- Flour – light spelt, all-purpose, gluten free flour blend or chickpea flour
+- Flour – light spelt, all-purpose, almond flour, gluten free flour blend or chickpea flour

 - Almond milk – water is ok too